A chance for dads to step up

 The baby language techniques developed by Priscilla Dunstan have made a huge impacts on the lives on mothers all around the world.
 And these methods have also put countless thousands of fathers at ease as well.

-It might sound easy to learn five simple sounds, but as you’ll hear in the video, you have to learn to really listen to what your newborn is saying.
+It might sound easy to learn five simple sounds, but you have to learn to really listen to what your newborn is saying.

 In the video you see here, we hear from men who have taken the time to learn the Dunstan Baby method and found that it made an incredible difference to the lives of their families.